pdjr-archive/venus-signalk-tank-service/README.md

 Data is recovered from Signal K over HTTP and the Signal K server can be running on the local network or even on the Venus host.

-Pretty rendering of the tank data on a CCGX or whatever depends upon kwindrem's GUI tweaks.

 ### Installation

 1. If you are installing on a CCGX, make sure that root access is